Easter travel season: is air traffic threatened with the next chaos? - California18

-No sooner has air traffic resumed after the warning strike than the next endurance test for airlines and passengers follows.
-With the beginning of the Easter holidays, the first major travel wave of the year begins.
+The warning strike is followed by the next endurance test for airlines and passengers.
+The first major travel wave of the year starts with the Easter holidays.

 Rarely has the aviation industry been so unanimous: last year’s handling chaos should not be repeated in 2023.